holepunchto/pear-docs/readme.md

 ### Hyperswarm

-The [`hyperswarm`](./building-blocks/hyperswarm.md) module is a high-level API for finding and connecting to peers who are interested in a "topic."
+The [`hyperswarm`](./building-blocks/hyperswarm.md) module is a high-level API for finding and connecting to peers who are interested in a "topic".

 Notable features include: